tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 ---

+### Gather Power

+Once initiative has been rolled and a battle is underway, a sorcerer can spend a standard action to gather magical power, preparing themselves for casting a double-strength spell with their next standard action.
+Gathering power is loud and very noticeable.
+When a sorcerer gathers power, it does not count as casting a spell; you can gather power without taking opportunity attacks.

+After you have gathered power, you can use your next standard action to cast an empowered sorcerer spell.
+Empowered sorcerer spells deal double the damage of a normal sorcerer spell.
+This means that you double the damage results of the hit or a miss from the single spell.
+If you do not or are not able to use your next standard action to cast a sorcerer attack spell, you lose the power you’ve gathered.
+You can use another standard action to gather power again, but the spell you eventually cast will still only do double damage.
+If you’ve gathered power for a spell that deals ongoing damage, the ongoing damage is doubled the first time it is dealt, but not on subsequent rounds, if any.

+#### Champion Feat

+Once per battle when the escalation die is 4+, you can gather power as a quick action.

+---

 ### Metamagic

 A sorcerer’s magic is an innate ability, and they can intuitively control it as if they were moving a hand or a finger.
 Each bloodline has metamagic tricks to improve their spells.
 Arcane sorcerers are great at targeting their spells, whereas draconic sorcerers have a few extra tricks with their breath weapons, and so on.